 The contract for the works was initially awarded to Fraser Construction Ltd. However, Williams Electronic Services (WES) was later contracted to complete the works.
 WES commenced work on 21st March, 2016 with an implementation period of 4 months.
-This work are substantially complete.
+This works are complete.

 This contract was awarded to Williams Electronic Services.
 The project is complete and the building was officially handed over to the government in February, 2015.